vectheric/obsidian-backup/Maths/Trigonometry/Basic Formulas.md

 ## II.
 Addition Formulas
+Tip: this is the vital one, you can create other formulas with **those formulas below.**
 $$
 \sin(a \pm b) = \sin a \cdot \cos b \pm \sin b \cdot \cos a
 $$